Make Your Own Desiccant - Remove Humidity

 Fold in your top side and pin it shut.
 Sew.

-If you want to make a container of sorts, you first need to find one that can hold the silica gel crystals without letting too much out.
+If you want to make a container of sorts, you first need to find one that can hold the silica gel without letting too much leak out.
 I used old Gladware cheap food storage containers.
-Just pour in the crystals and poke several holes in the top to allow for air exchange.
-The more air that can be exchanged, the better it will be, but you may also start to lose crystals if you shake or tilt your container.
+Just pour in the silica gel and poke several holes in the top to allow for air exchange.
+The more air that can be exchanged, the better it will be, but you may also start to lose these particles if you shake or tilt your container.

-You don't really want a super thick layer of crystals because moisture will have a hard time getting down to the bottom ones.
+You don't really want a super thick layer of the silica gel because moisture will have a hard time getting down to the bottom ones.
 It would be better to create several thinner bags and stack them on some sort of wire shelf or suspend them.

-Silica gel crystals are reusable!
+Silica gel is reusable!
+This counts even for those little packets of silica gel that you find in new luggage, camping gear, shoes and many other consumer goods.
 Just place your container in your oven at 250° F (120° C) and wait several hours.
 I have heard it takes from three to five hours, and you will want to have all of the indicator crystals turn blue again.
-Don't turn it up too hot or you may ruin your container, destroy the crystals, or start your house on fire.
+Don't turn it up too hot or you may ruin your container, destroy the silica gel, or start your house on fire.